 Because we are only able to choose one setting for each roach, hence the attempt to simply maximize the effectiveness of all the channels, usually at the expense of certain channels in that roach.

-Note: All previous steps can take place in the 1-hour prep before your allotted observing time.
+All previous steps can take place in the 1-hour prep before your allotted observing time.
 That is, before you are given control of the GBT.
-However, biasing must be done on blank sky, therefore you must have control of the telescope for this and all subsequent steps.
-You must be on your own account, (not the egret:2 vnc) logged onto titania or ariel, and also have permission to be in the gateway from the operator.
+However, biasing must be done on blank sky, therefore you must have control of the telescope for this and all subsequent steps (else just seeing the subreflector/ground spill over).
+You must be on your own account, logged onto titania or ariel, and also have permission to be in the gateway from the operator.

-Where <filename> is the name of your project, or whatever else you want to call these files.
+Where filename is AGBTsemester_projectCode_session.
 They are typically referred to as det bias files, as det bias is a shortened way of referring to the determined bias.
+You will see the speed of data coming going quickly and ‘Det Bias’ (in Misc tab) changing.
 After waiting a while, you will get a set of graphs.

 A good set of biases will look like this: